IN THIS ARTICLE

 Your portfolio should feature a diverse collection of projects, including exploratory data analysis projects, a data cleaning project, a project that uses SQL, and data visualization projects.
 Promote your projects by uploading them on Github.
 If you use Tableau for data visualization, set your project to ‘Public’ so that it is searchable online by potential employers.

-Can You Include Your Projects on Your Resume?
+Can You Include Your Data Projects on Your Resume?

-How Long Do Data Analysis Projects Take To Complete?
+How Long Do Data Analytics Projects Take To Complete?

 Projects can take anywhere from one or two weeks to several months to complete.
 It depends on the size and complexity of your dataset, processing time, how much data cleaning is required, and whether or not you decide to use machine learning and AI.

-What Do You Learn From Data Analysis Projects?
+What Do You Learn From Data Analytics Projects?

 Personal projects provide the opportunity to experience the end-to-end data analysis process, from EDA to data visualization.
 Projects also give you a chance to generate your own datasets, frame problem statements, and choose the right visuals to illustrate your findings.